"Someone's DNA is in my food!"

 While I enjoyed Riley's plucky character and loved her strong will, Radiance gave me a very bad, lost feeling - like there was no reality, only experiences.
 It gave me a huge case of separation anxiety for the characters.
 I give the author credit that if that is what she was trying to convey, she succeeded.
 She certainly is original and creative in depicting the afterlife.
 One inconsistency that the author addresses in the story is the language fluctuating from pre-teen to college level vocabulary.
 While it may offer something for older and younger audiences, it just felt a bit off to me.
 I did love the inclusion of the dog in the story and the ending left me hopeful that the characters are in a good place and ready to lead a good solid adventure in book two, Shimmer.

-I give Radiance three stars!3 stars3 star 2
+I give Radiance three stars!3 stars

 Monday, January 2, 2012